SaschaKay/job-research-infrastracture/README.md

 - Configure a VM on another cloud manually.
   For compatibility check the same VM image shown in <mark>terraform/terraform_gcs/variables.tf</mark> aind matching images via [Ubuntu Cloud Image Finder](https://cloud-images.ubuntu.com/locator/)

-- Or run everything on any othe imade and _deal with the consequences_
+- Or run everything on any other image and _deal with the consequences_
   (Check docker version used in `<mark>terraform/terraform_install_docker.bash</mark>`)

-## 🛠️ How to create a VM in Goodle Cloud?
+## 🛠️ How to create a VM in Google Cloud?

 1. Copy this repository to your machine with a configured SSH connection to your Google Cloud
-2. Change keys files in <mark >de-zoomcamp-infrastracture/terraform/terraform_gcs/keys/</mark> (in this folder you can see an _example_ of how these files look).
+2. Change key file in `de-zoomcamp-infrastracture/terraform/terraform_gcs/keys/` (in this folder you can see an _example_ of how these file looks).

    > :warning: DO NOT PUSH YOUR ACTUAL KAYS TO YOUR GIT REPO
-2. Apply it in <mark >de-zoomcamp-infrastracture/terraform/terraform_gcs/</mark> to create a VM
+2. Apply it in `de-zoomcamp-infrastracture/terraform/terraform_gcs/` to create a VM

 ````bash
    terraform init